scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2019-01-21-clojure-scientists.md

  :toc true
  :tags  ["data science"]}

 The Clojure community is moving a lot lately on the data science front, but we were feeling we needed some organization and more open discussion about these themes.
-[This is the Clojureverse thread](https://clojureverse.org/t/online-meeting-clojure-data-science/3503/65) that started it all.
+[This is the Clojureverse thread](https://clojureverse.org/t/online-meeting-clojure-data-science/3503) that started it all.
 Here we try to collect and record the current state of things, and I would like to stress the fact that this is owned by the community!

-I really like how the Nim community is [dealing with the same sorts of problems](https://github.com/nim-lang/needed-libraries/issues/77) we're facing, so I'll try the same thing here to foster discussion.
-We might want to move these things in their own topic in the future or on other platforms, but that's not the point right now.

 The structure of this:

 - **Name of the problem** - data science is a stack of problems and one **must** have solutions to all of them to really be productive
 - **Notable examples** - what's considered standard nowadays in other languages
 - **Status** - the current status of the matter
-- **Forward** - what is needed moving forward
+- **Next** - the next best actions

 # Multidimensional arrays, Linear-algebra